backdrop-contrib/nodeaccess_nodereference/README.md

 - Install this module using the official Backdrop CMS instructions at
   <https://backdropcms.org/guide/modules>
-- Add a field of type 'node reference' or 'user reference' to your content type.
+- Add a field of type 'node reference' or 'entity reference' to your content type.

 Usage
 -----